 “Don’t make me think” is another classic design principle.
 Less is more, so we’ll keep it short – if you need to explain your design, it’s not good.

 One of the best examples is the asterisk in contact forms.
-It’s engraved in our minds that red asterisks mark a field as required.
+It’s engraved in our minds that red asterisks mark an input field as required.